BaffledDevelopment/TVTuner/README.md

 5) entries and buttons are hardcoded to no avail.
 6) code will break at will

+**IMPORTANT NOTE**
+If you try to use this, log into TradingView via Google profile and move profile folder somewhere else, because I couldn't figure how to log using cookies.
+Refer to comments in HelloSelenum.java file.
+Also there was another important python piece of code that was hosted locally using Docker and I can't find it anymore.
+Whoops.
-I wont be using this anymore, there are way better tools to backtest your strategies, but it was a nice back on the envelope experiment
+I wont be using or maintaining this anymore, there are way better tools to backtest your strategies, but it was a nice back on the envelope experiment.